 “Meal Planning for Kids” is appropriate for preschoolers, elementary, middle, and high schoolers.

 So, if you have multiples, “Meal Planning for Kids” is an economical way to meet health science requirements for all the kids in your family, pre-K through 12th grade.
-High school kids (9th-12th grade) who spend at least 150 hours completing this course (which is absolutely possible considering the amount of work included), will earn 1 full unit of high school credit.
+High school kids (9th-12th grade) who spend at least 150 hours completing this course (which is possible considering the amount of work included), will earn 1 full unit of high school credit.

 Below are the objectives that will be met when completing this course: